bmartinson/ngx-advanced-img/projects/ngx-advanced-img/README.md

 `ngxAdvancedImgFallbackActive` {read-only boolean}
 + Returns the active state of the fallback.
 If the fallback is currently being displayed, then this will return as true.
 This is useful if you need to change width/height or other attributes of your img element based on whether or not the fallback is active.

+## Helper Classes

+These classes require not import of the module, but you can import the classes directly into your source code.

+### ImageCompressor

+This class uses standard HTML5 techniques to provide an easy API for compressing or resizing images and producing new file output for consumption.
+This can be a crucial piece of code when dealing with client-side optimization for efficient network traffic.